 1. List down all of your existing debts

 Write down all of the debts that you have on hand.
 Choose which debts that you want to consolidate.
-Check on the debt’s interest rate, loan tenure and current outstanding balance.
-Refer to your financial provider if you are unsure on how to retrieve that information.
+Check on the debt’s interest rate, loan tenure, and current outstanding balance.
+Refer to your financial provider if you are unsure of how to retrieve that information.

 2. Do a simple calculation